How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 - 99404: …approximately 60 minutes

-You may add these codes onto a claim with other office visit codes.
+You may use these codes for COVID-19 risk reduction and prevention counseling.
+You can add these codes onto a claim with other office visit codes, or they can stand alone.

 Add-On CPTs for Urgent and Unusual Circumstances